sal2012/Analyzing-Resistance-in-Microbiomes-from-different-Diets/README.md

 - What common organisms have AMR genes across both diets?

 ## Repository Structure
-- final_presentation.Rmd: R Markdown document containing the complete analysis.
+- R_markdown.rmd: R Markdown document containing the complete analysis.
 - scripts/: R scripts for data processing and analysis.
+- presentation: Have the presentation and figures for the project

 ## Getting Started